Pabliito13/Scalping-Strategy/README.md

 # Scalping Strategy Analysis

 This project contains an in-depth analysis of a **scalping strategy** based on multiple technical indicators.
-The Jupyter Notebook (`scalping_strategy_analysis.ipynb`) performs the following:
+The Jupyter Notebook (`strategy.ipynb`) performs the following:

 - **Sharpe Ratio calculation** to measure risk-adjusted returns.
 - **Cumulative Product** and **Cumulative Sum** to analyze the performance and growth of the portfolio over time.